damianmcdonald/aws-eks-hpa-autoscale/README.md

 ## eksctl
 The `aws-eks-hpa-autoscale` project uses [eskctl](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) to simplify the creation and destruction of the EKS cluster.

-The `eksctl` binary can be installed by the commands below:
+Detailed installation instructions can be found at the [AWS Installing eksctl guide](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html).

+A quick install guide is provided below:

 ```bash
 # download and extract the eksctl binary